ZachBray/simple-binary-encoding-wiki/Cpp99-Users-Guide.md

 ### Message Header

-The message header contains the fields that allows the decoder to identify what codec should be used for as the template for a message.
+The message header contains the fields that allows the decoder to identify what codec should be used as the template for a message.

 1. **blockLength**: The length of the message root block before repeating groups or variable data commences.
 1. **templateId**: The identifier for the template type of the message that is to follow.